soodoku/tldr/summaries/39_red_state_blue_state.md

 ### Cor.
 Econ. and Social Ideology and Income by State

-TL;DR = low corr. and +ve cor. b/w social ideology (more conservative is higher) and income in red states
+TL;DR = low corr. and +ve cor. b/w social ideology (more conservative is higher) and income in some of the red states.
+GS: I expect cor. to become negative everywhere.

   <img src = "../src/red_state_blue_state/cor_econ_social_ideology_income_by_state.jpg" width="500">